qqrm/cargo-warden/SPEC.md

 * Unit tests in each crate.
 * Integration tests in `cli` with examples.
 * Negative tests expect `EPERM` and precise hints.
-* Property-based tests in `policy-compiler` for paths and rules.
+* Property-based tests in `qqrm-policy-compiler` for paths and rules.
 * Fuzzing in config parsers and event handling.

 Examples: